MikaelTornwall/timetracker/documentation/documentation.md

 _/courses/:courseId/_
 - View an overview of a specific course, such as number of participants
 - Delete the course

-_/courses/:courseId/participants/_
 - View a list of students who participate to this course

-- View the total hours out of the maximum each student has logged
+_/courses/:courseId/edit/_
-- Remove students from the course and add students for the course (?)
+- Edit the course details

-_/courses/:courseId/:studentId/_
+_/:courseId/logs/:studentId/_
 - View course specific logs of a student

 <a name="database"></a>